** SAQA Seminar 2021 is now over but everything is still online. Scroll down to view the available units.

 Many will say that color is the most important element in art.
 So, as textile artists, do we really know what color is?
 How is it used?
 How is it different by medium, by culture?
 Why does color matter?

-The 2021 SAQA Seminar will be covering the subject of color.
+The Education Committee has worked hard to put together a meaningful experience exploring color and many of its aspects.
 Humans are visual creatures.
 Since early in their development, they made color images on cave walls to describe their experience of living.